Why kit matters

 'We went up like a kite,' agrees Kyle.
 'I could feel the lifeboat flutter like a mattress on the air.
 It felt like we were falling for a long time and then under water for at least a minute – but it was only a few seconds.

 'A breaking wave pushed the boat into me and nearly knocked me out.
 If it wasn’t for the helmet, I wouldn’t be here.

 'I took out a flare to let the other lifeboat know we needed them.
 A big wave came and swamped us as I took it out, but it worked perfectly despite being underwater.'

 It was too dangerous to right the boat, so Simon pulled Kyle away.
 Simon adds: 'Our lifejackets are inherently buoyant so we were kept afloat.
 I held on to the grab handle at the back of Kyle's lifejacket and didn’t let go.

 'Going through the pier was not the nicest thing.
 Good job we had the helmets - we kept hitting the tops of our heads on the metal bars.
 They saved us from serious injury.'

-Alerted by Kyle’s flare, Blackpool’s second D class lifeboat was at the ready to pick them up on the other side of the pier.
-Simon, Daz and Kyle were all back out on the water a week later.
-And the stranger they were originally called out to help?
+Alerted by Kyle's flare, Blackpool’s second D class lifeboat launched to pick them up on the other side of the pier.
+Kyle, Simon and Daz were all back out on the water a week later.
+And the stranger person in difficulty they were originally called out to help?
 A false alarm with good intent.

-Kitting out an inshore crew member like Kyle costs £1,836 – including the helmet that he says saved his life.
+Kitting out an inshore lifeboat crew member like Kyle costs £2,161 – including the helmet that he says saved his life.
 This Mayday, will you help raise money for the lifesaving kit our crews depend upon?

 Our crews are always ready to answer the call for help.
 Will you answer theirs this Mayday by doing your bit to fund their kit?Sign up for your free fundraising pack